prototypsthlm/Switchboard/README.md

 		    }
 		]

-	look at the source for a connector or use the switchboard chef for an overview of possible in_param_names and value_sources_.
+	look at the source for a connector or use the switchboard operator for an overview of possible in_param_names and value_sources_.

 4. insert query and run routine: